 Also known as Cephalopod, Cuttlefish, Large Striped Cuttlefish.

-Found over rock and sand areas blending in to their surroundings over coral and rocky reefs.
+Found over rock, and sandy areas, blending in with their surroundings, over coral and rocky reefs.
 Colour changes to match surroundings.

 They feed on crustaceans, other cuttlefish, fish, molluscs, octopus and worms.